 An application must be lodged by post or by physical delivery to the Court.
-Post has the advantage that the date of posting (as evidenced by the post stamp) constitutes the date of introduction of the application, whereas the date of receipt by the Court in working hours is the relevant date of introduction of applications lodged at the Court.
-Applications should never be lodged by fax (with the exception of Rule 39 requests for interim measures see TIP 65).
+If the post is used the date of posting (as evidenced by the post stamp) constitutes the date of introduction of the application, whereas the date of receipt by the Court in working hours is the relevant date of introduction of applications delivered to the Court.
+Applications cannot be lodged by fax (with the exception of Rule 39 requests for interim measures, see TIP 65).